 A 2008 Transportation Bond Project

-- Eliminating the free-flowing right turn lanes onto Johnson & Wales Way from both Trade Street and Fourth Street.
+- Re-aligning the right turn lanes onto Johnson & Wales Way from both Trade Street and Fourth Street in order to improve safety of crossings for pedestrians.

-- Reducing the number of travel lanes on Fourth Street from Victoria Avenue to Summit Avenue from four lanes to two and adding medians and pedestrian refuges to Fourth Street.
+- Reducing the number of travel lanes on Fourth Street from four lanes to two (from Victoria Avenue to Summit Avenue) while adding medians, pedestrian refuges and on-street parking within the existing roadway width.

 Please note that the project cost will include all costs associated with the project such as planning and design, acquiring the right of way, utility relocation, consultant fees, construction, signalization, permits and landscaping.